 How Medicaid Can Help Seniors Cover the Cost of Assisted Living

-Does Medicaid Pay for Assisted Living?
+Introduction: Will Medicaid Pay for Assisted Living?

 Regular State Medicaid

-There are also Medicaid State Plan options through which assisted living services can be provided.
+There are also Medicaid State Plan Options through which assisted living services can be provided.
 Made possible by the Affordable Care Act, a state can implement a 1915(k) Community First Choice (CFC) program.
-Via CFC, home and community based services are offered, which may include attendant care services in assisted living residences.
-Another State Plan option, 1915(i) Home and Community Based Services, allows states to offer supportive services for independent living.
+Via CFC, Home and Community Based Services are offered, which may include attendant care services in assisted living residences.
+Another State Plan Option, 1915(i) Home and Community Based Services, allows states to offer supportive services for independent living.
 Like Medicaid State Plan benefits, participant enrollment cannot be capped and geographic location cannot be limited within a state.

-Personal care services via Regular State Medicaid / State Plan options may be provided via managed care.
+Personal care services via Regular State Medicaid / State Plan Options may be provided via managed care.
 This can be authorized through a 1932(a) State Plan Amendment.

 HCBS Medicaid Waivers

-Most states offer Home and Community Based Services Medicaid Waivers, also called 1915(c) Waivers, which enable persons to continue to live at home or in the community (i.e., assisted living) rather than be placed in a nursing home.
+Most states offer Home and Community Based Services Medicaid Waivers, also called 1915(c) HCBS Waivers, which enable persons to continue to live at home or in the community (i.e., assisted living) rather than be placed in a nursing home.
 Waivers do this by providing services and supports that aid independent living.
 This might include personal emergency response systems, adult day care, respite care, home modifications for safety and accessibility, personal care assistance, home health aides, meal delivery, and assistance with homemaker tasks.

 Seniors and persons with disabilities enrolled in a HCBS Medicaid Waiver can live in a variety of settings and receive Medicaid-funded benefits.
 While the specific settings differ based on the state and the specific waiver program, potential settings include one’s home, the home of a relative or friend, an adult foster care home / adult family living home, a residential group home, and assisted living.

 Participant enrollment in a HCBS Waiver is not an entitlement.
 The number of participant enrollment slots are limited, and therefore, a waitlist for assistance may exist.
-If it does, the wait for benefits can be years.
+If it does, the wait for benefits can be months, or even years.
 Some states use a “first come, first served” prioritization system, while others are based on need.

 States can also offer HCBS via 1115 Demonstration Waivers, which also may have waitlists for benefits.
 These benefits may also be provided via managed care.
 More about HCBS Waivers.